asokolsky/asokolsky.github.io/linux/cli-curl.md

  * `-X POST` - is assumed and can be omitted
  * `-X PUT`

-Sspecify the `Content-Type` header as one of:
+Specify the `Content-Type` header as one of:

   * `-H "Content-Type: application/x-www-form-urlencoded"`
   * `-H "Content-Type: application/json"`